 Internships play an important role in ensuring that our students are career ready and in helping them develop critical competencies that prepare graduates for this transition.
 The National Association of Colleges and Employers (NACE) research suggests that internship and study abroad international experiences have an overwhelmingly positive effect on career readiness in today’s global marketplace.

-Our students also benefit from the school’s access to EMSI Analyst, which provides insight into current labor market data in all fields of engineering and computer sciences.
-Information is available on companies, positions locations, compensation information and real-time job posting information as well as areas of current skills gaps between what employers are looking for and what is lacking in the workforce.
+Our students also benefit from access to EMSI Career Coach which provides them with personalized assessments, career development and job search tools.
+Additionally, students benefit from the school’s access to EMSI Analyst, which provides insight into current labor market data.
+Information is available on companies, positions locations, compensation information and real-time job posting information as well as areas of current skills gaps between what employers are looking for and what is currently lacking in the workforce.

 For international students, all of our school's graduate programs are eligible for a STEM OPT extension, which allows students who are in science, technology, engineering and mathematics fields to stay and work in the United States for an additional 24 months after completing their degree and post-completion OPT.
 In fact, it is a 24-month extended period in addition to the 12 months of post-completion of OPT related to temporary training to F-1 student’s area of expertise.
 Approved students can receive up to a total of 36 months of OPT eligibility (12 months + 24 month extension).

 Internships and co-ops are an option in most graduate programs in the school.
 While graduate students are eligible to complete internships anytime during their programs, there are certain restrictions for international students:

 This map includes employment outcomes of all recent international and domestic graduates (2014 -2020) from the School of Engineering and Applied Sciences.

 This map includes both CPT and OPT outcomes of all recent international graduates (2017 -2020) from the School of Engineering and Applied Sciences.